This file part of www.watertownhistory.org

 track tour hosted by W & S President Bill Gardner.
 Gardner and his assistant, Ben Meighan, met

 22 passengers at Utley Quarry, on the Grand River near Markesan.
-They escorted them from a bus onto the
+They escorted them from a bus onto the waiting

-Santa Fe.
-The William B. Strong featured
+Fe.
+The William B. Strong featured a

-a 9-foot by 5-foot rear window - complete with wipers.
+9-foot by 5-foot rear window - complete with wipers.
 Passengers seated on five tiers rising toward

 the front of the car could see where they'd been, but could not see where they